Willis B. Hunt Jr.

-Willis Beverly Hunt Jr. (born December 10, 1932) is an inactive Senior United States district judge of the United States District Court for the Northern District of Georgia.
+Willis Beverly Hunt Jr. (born December 10, 1932) is an inactive senior United States district judge of the United States District Court for the Northern District of Georgia.

 Education and career

-Born in Malden, Massachusetts, Hunt graduated from Emory University in 1954 with a Bachelor of Laws.
+Hunt was born in Malden, Massachusetts.
+He graduated from Emory University in 1954 with a Bachelor of Laws.
 While a student at Emory, Hunt became a brother of the Alpha Tau Omega fraternity.
-Since graduation, Hunt has always been in government service or the private legal profession: after completing his degree, he served in the United States Army from 1955 to 1957, after which he was a special agent with the Federal Bureau of Investigation from 1957 to 1959.
+After completing his degree, Hunt served in the United States Army from 1955 to 1957, after which he was a special agent with the Federal Bureau of Investigation from 1957 to 1959.
 Leaving the Bureau, he practiced law privately for thirteen years: in Clearwater, Florida, from 1959 to 1960; in Atlanta, Georgia, from 1960 to 1967; and in the Houston County, Georgia cities of Perry and Warner Robins, from 1967 to 1971.
 At this time, Hunt re-entered government service, being a judge on the Houston County Superior Court from 1971 to 1986.
 He unsuccessfully ran for a seat on the Georgia Supreme Court in 1982, finishing fifth out of six in a statewide election.
-He was appointed by Governor Joe Frank Harris to the Georgia Supreme Court in 1986.
+He was appointed by Governor Joe Frank Harris to the Georgia Supreme Court in 1986, to a seat vacated by the elevation of Thomas O. Marshall to chief justice, following the resignation of former Chief Justice Harold N. Hill.
 During his time on the Georgia Supreme Court, Hunt earned a Master of Laws from the University of Virginia School of Law in 1990.